When using a rechargeable battery, you’ll want to know what its state of charge (SoC) is – how charged is it?

-Of course, the real questions are how much longer your battery will last and whether you can safely draw more power from it or if you need to cut back, or if its time for a recharge.
-But to know any of that, you must first estimate the current battery is holding.
+What you really want to know is how much longer your battery will last and whether you can safely draw more power from it or if you need to cut back, or if it’s time for a recharge.
+But first you must estimate how much charge the current battery is holding.

 Why “estimate”?
 Isn’t there a way to be sure?
 Unfortunately, no, not exactly.

-We’ll focus here on the 12 volt rechargeable batteries most commonly used with recreational vehicles (RVs – caravans, 4WDs, camper trailers, campervans, etc.) and when camping.
+We’ll focus here on the 12 volt rechargeable batteries most commonly used with recreational vehicles and when camping.
 But similar considerations apply to all battery types.

 As for any battery, the voltage of an AGM battery is highest when it is fully charged, and falls as it discharges.

 By “voltage” we really mean the “at rest” voltage.
-This is the voltage measured when the battery is not connected to anything (except a voltmeter!), no current is being drawn, and the battery has not been used or charged for at least a few hours.
+This is the voltage measured when the battery is not connected to anything that’s drawing any current and the battery has not been used or charged for at least a couple of hours.

 For an accurate reading, it’s important to rest lead-acid batteries after charging them.
 This is because the charging process occurs at the surface of the battery’s lead plates, creating a surface charge which takes some time to diffuse through the battery.